aujxn/set_game_simulator/README.md

 # Set Simulator

-This program simulates Set games to count how often hands contain no sets.
+This program implements a Monte Carlo simulation for playing the game Set.
+The goal is to explore and understand probabilities of certain events in the game.

 The raw probability of a given hand containing no sets is quite low.
 Randomly selecting cards you get the following probability of containing sets: